pga2rn/IB-DTM_framework/docs/types/trustvalue.md

-# shared/dtmtype
+# Trust value

-package dtmutil defined some data structure used for dtm logics

-## trustvalue.go
-trustvalue.go  defines the data structures to store trust value and trust value offsets
+The data structures to store trust value and trust value offsets are as follow:

 ### trust value & trust value offset